pwafire/pwafire/README.md

 #### What to do first // Required

-Download the bundle and upload the sw.js and manifest.json files to the ROOT folder of your project.
+Download the bundle and upload the *sw.js* and *manifest.json files* to the **ROOT** folder of your project or website.

-Be sure to edit the manifest.json file as in the guide provided below to fit your web app needs.
+Be sure to edit the *manifest.json* file as in the guide provided below to fit your web app needs.

-N/B Do not configure or edit anything else but the one guided to.
+**N/B:** Do not configure or edit anything else but the one guided to.

 #### Configuration guide and notes